 Foliage: Opposite, simple, 3 to 5” long with deep veining.
 Leaves are dark green until fall at which time they turn a striking purplish red.
 It is one of the most reliable trees for consistent purple-red fall color year after year.

 Interesting fact: Most flowering dogwoods that occur in the wild have white bracts, but a rare pink form can also be spotted from time to time.
-The first record of a pink-flowering dogwood (Cornus florida f. rubra) was by Mark Catesby in 1731 while hiking in the mountains of Virginia.
+The first, pink-flowering dogwood (Cornus florida f. rubra) was recorded by Mark Catesby in 1731 while hiking in the mountains of Virginia.
 As a general rule, pink dogwoods do not come true from seed, so they are usually propagated by grafting and sold under a number of different cultivar names selected for color, size of bract, and/or hardiness.